 What is the issue, problem, or challenge?

 A child with a routinely curable illness must not die due to geographic isolation and lack of resources.
-For the worldas poor children, a heart defect is a death sentence.
+For the world's poor children, a heart defect is a death sentence.
 In Nicaragua today, 1,000 children need cardiac surgery.
 Surgeons of Hope is helping the second poorest country of the Western Hemisphere, Nicaragua, where the leading cause of death among children is heart-related.
-Without an equipped hospital or doctors to perform cardiac surgery, these children will die.
+We are operating, training, and providing a new, modern Heart Center so that these children will not die.

 How will this project solve this problem?

 Surgeons of Hope sponsors and equips volunteer surgical teams from leading US and European teaching hospitals for travel to La Mascota Hospital in Nicaragua to save the lives of young children in need of cardiac surgery.
 While the teams are there, they are teaching the local staff how to perform the surgery, for long-lasting impact.
 It is a collaborative effort.
 Once the team is trained, Surgeons of Hope builds and equips a new Heart Center hospital to sustain the progress.